Vacuum induction furnace

 The second design type consists of an induction furnace which is charged and tapped under vacuum.

-Here the entire furnace is placed in a vacuum chamber.
+Here the entire furnace is placed in a vacuum chamber or forms part of a chamber.
 This chamber is linked to separate pouring and charging chambers which can be evacuated individually so that the complete melting and pouring process can be performed under vacuum.
 A furnace of this design can therefore meet the most complex metallurgical demands.

 The special alloys and 'super' alloys thus obtained are used, e.g., in

 - aerospace industry